 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-Starting salaries are around £16,000 and with experience this can increase to around £21,000.
+Starting salaries are around £20,000 and with experience this can increase to around £28,000 a year.
 In senior positions you might earn up to £30,000 or more.
 You may also earn extra through shift allowance and overtime pay.

-- You would spend most of your time working at a computer and using communication systems, such as phones and radios.
+You would spend some of your time working at a computer and using communication systems, such as phones and radios.

 Jobs are advertised on specific recruitment websites such as Aviation Job Search and airline or ground handling company websites.